 With more than 20 years of HR management experience, Dr. Rosemary Maellaro, SPHR, decided to share her expertise through teaching.
 Dr. Maellaro moved to the Dallas-Fort Worth area 24 years ago working for The Southland Corporation, now 7-Eleven, Inc. She joined the faculty of the Satish & Yasmin Gupta College of Business at the University of Dallas as an adjunct professor in 1993.
 The experience was exhilarating and she came to a realization: "that's what I wanted to do when I grew up."

 After discovering her desire to teach, she began a nine year journey in obtaining her Ph.D. and became a full-time faculty member of the University in 1998.
-Dr. Maellaro is currently an assistant professor and academic director at the Frisco Learning Center.
+Dr. Maellaro is currently an associate professor and academic director at the Frisco Learning Center.
 She teaches courses in organization development and leadership, among others.
 Dr. Maellaro has also been assisting in the development of a new course titled The Effective Leader, which will focus on successful organization of teams, members, leads, and interpersonal relations.
 While reading Forbes.com recently, she noticed that Harvard Business School began developing the same type of course, showing that UD is ahead of the curve.

 Dr. Maellaro takes a strong interest in adult learning and follows an experiential learning approach.
 "UD attracts students who want to be scholar practitioners."
 Her students are a constant source of inspiration and she loves to see the light bulbs go on in their heads when course material comes together for them.
 "The MBA program is a balanced program of theory and practice.
 This is very valuable to students."